What is a Word Processor or Typist?

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-Other Word Processor or Typist Job Titles
+Types of Word Processor or Typist

 - Typing Office Worker